bengarrett/retrotxtjs/README.md

 ## Technical

+#### RetrotxtJS location

+RetrotxtJS expects all assets to maintain the same relative directory structure found in `dist/`.
+However, you may place these directories (`css/`, `font/`, `js/`) in any subdirectory you wish.
+So instead of putting these directories in the webserver root, you could store them in the subdirectory `lib/retrotxt/` and update the script element as so:

 #### Browser support

 RetrotxtJS requires a modern browser that supports [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and the [Element.append()](https://developer.mozilla.org/en-US/docs/Web/API/Element/append) method.
 Before loading any heavy assets such as the fonts or primary scripts, the initialization script feature tests the browser using legacy JS.
 It will gracefully exit if the browser is not suitable.